charonn0/RB-MidiFile/README.md

 †= work in progress

 ## Synopsis
-A MIDI file, whether for playing or editing, is represented by an instance of the `MidiFile` class, or one of its subclasses.
-For example, to play a MIDI file you would use the
+A MIDI file, whether for playing or editing, is represented by an instance of the `MidiFile` class.
-`Player` subclass.

 ## How to incorporate HP MIDIFILE into your Realbasic/Xojo project
 ### Import the Midi module